I’m being harassed because of my sexual orientation or gender identity. What is homophobia and transphobia, and how can I make the harassment stop?

-- Writing insults on the locker of a girl who the rumor mill says is bisexual
+- Writing insults on the locker of a girl who is rumored to be bisexual

-- Forcing a guy to have sex with a girl to prove he’s not gay
+- Pressuring or forcing a guy to have sex with a girl to prove he’s not gay

 - Raping a girl who identifies as lesbian to “turn her” heterosexual

-- Stripping a transgender person to reveal that person’s genitals and challenging their identity
+- Stripping the clothes off of a transgender person to reveal that person’s genitals and challenging their identity

 - Hitting or hurting someone because she or he is gay, lesbian, bisexual or transgender